li-group/scChat/README.md

 This configuration will retrieve and process the relevant dataset based on the selected organism, tissue, and condition, enabling a customized and context-specific analysis.

+## How to create specification.json
+- refer to {dataset}/specification.json from the available datasets here : https://drive.google.com/drive/folders/1RJRETtwI3zxsOJK0Lop197JGm3Isl4iB
+- update specification_graph.json with your Neo4j username and password
+- update system and organ relevant to the database you are using

 ### Available Organisms and Tissues

 #### Human